 Properly-fitting ballet shoes have no excess room in the toe or heel, and are snug but not tight across the width of your feet.
 Try them on with what you will wear on your feet – bare feet, socks or tights.
-Test all the variations by pointing your feet, slide your feet along the floor, jump.
-Then buy the ones you prefer.
+Test all the variations by pointing your feet, sliding your feet along the floor, jump.
+Then buy the ones you feel the most comfortable in.

 Firstly, go to the hardware store and buy a packet of cement mix.

 Hair needs to be fastened securely so when you flick your head round quickly (‘spotting‘) you don’t blind yourself.
 It also needs to still be properly fastened and not blinding you by your 3rd or 4th or 10th turn.

 Little whispys round the face are very disorienting and blinding too.

 The solution is, of course, the ubiquitous ballet bun.
 Unless you have hair like mine. *